AWS Environments

 Automatic cross-account role

-When you configure an automatic cross-account role, Control Hub prompts you to log into your AWS account and create a CloudFormation stack named StreamSets-CAR-<Control Hub environment ID>.
+When you configure an automatic cross-account role, Control Hub prompts you to log in to your AWS account and create a CloudFormation stack named StreamSets-CAR-<Control Hub environment ID>.
 The CloudFormation stack then automatically generates the following credential resources:

 • Cross-account role that Control Hub assumes to perform tasks in your AWS account